Minimum Spectral Connectivity Projection Pursuit: Projection Pursuit for Spectral Connectivity

-Generalised gradient based optimisation methods are the natural framework for finding the optimal subspace for spectral bi-partitioning.
-Eigenvalue optimisation is, in general, a challenging problem due to the fact that eigenvalues are not differentiable where they coincide.
-The majority of approaches in the literature focus on the problems of minimising the largest eigenvalue or the sum of a predetermined number of largest eigenvalues~\citep{overton1993optimality}.
-Both of these problems tend to lead to a coalescence of eigenvalues, making the issue of non-differentiability especially problematic.
-Conversely the minimisation of the smallest eigenvalue tends to lead to a separation of eigenvalues, and so non-differentiability is less of a concern~\citep{lewis1996eigenvalue}.
+Rademacher's theorem therefore tells us that $\lambda_2(\Ltheta)$ and $\lambda_2(\LNtheta)$ are almost everywhere differentiable~\citep{Polak1987}.
+Generalised gradient descent methods therefore provide a natural framework for finding locally optimal projections for spectral bi-partitioning~\citep{Polak1987}.

-If the similarity function $s$ is strictly positive, then $\lambda_2(\Ltheta)$ and $\lambda_2(\LNtheta)$ are bounded away from zero, and hence minimising these has the same benefits as does minimising the smallest eigenvalue in general, in that the corresponding optimisation tends to separate them from other eigenvalues.
-Despite this practical advantage, the simplicity of $\lambda_2(\Ltheta)$ and $\lambda_2(\LNtheta)$ is not guaranteed over the entire optimisation.
-We discuss a way of handling points of non-differentiability in Section~\ref{sec:optimisation}.
-This approach uses the directional derivative formulation given by~\cite{overton1993optimality}, and allows us to find descent directions which also tend to lead to a decoupling of eigenvalues. \\
+Eigenvalue optimisation is made challenging by the fact that eigenvalues are only guaranteed to be differentiable when they are {\em simple}, i.e., are not repeated.
+However, minimising the smallest eigenvalue tends to separate it from other eigenvalues, and therefore the issue of non-differentiability becomes less of a concern~\citep{lewis1996eigenvalue}.
+A basic property of graph Laplacian matrices is that both $\lambda_1(L)$ and $\lambda_1(L_{\mathrm{N}})$ are always equal to zero~\citep{Luxburg2007}.
+If the similarity function, $s$, is strictly positive, then $\lambda_2(\Ltheta)$ and $\lambda_2(\LNtheta)$ are bounded away from zero.
+Therefore minimising $\lambda_2(\cdot)$ tends to separate it from other eigenvalues, guiding the search to regions of the domain where the objective function is differentiable.
+Nonetheless, we cannot guarantee that $\lambda_2(\Ltheta)$ and $\lambda_2(\LNtheta)$ are simple throughout the optimisation procedure.
+We next provide expressions for the derivatives of $\lambda_2(\Ltheta)$ and $\lambda_2(\LNtheta)$ as functions of $\btheta$, when they are simple.
+Using these we then establish that these eigenvalue objectives are in fact {\em continuously} differentiable when they are simple.

-Global convergence of gradient based optimisation algorithms relies on the continuity of the derivatives (where they exist).
-To establish this continuity, we first derive expressions for the derivatives of $\lambda_2(\Ltheta)$ and $\lambda_2(\LNtheta)$ as a function of $\btheta$.
-Theorem 1 of \cite{Magnus1985} provides a useful formulation of eigenvalue derivatives.
-If $\lambda$ is a simple eigenvalue of a real symmetric matrix $M$, then $\lambda$ is infinitely differentiable on a neighbourhood of $M$, and the differential at $M$ is given by
+A useful formulation of eigenvalue derivatives is found in~\citep[Th.~1]{Magnus1985}; if $\lambda$ is a simple eigenvalue of a real symmetric matrix $M$, then $\lambda$ is infinitely differentiable on a neighbourhood of $M$, and the differential at $M$ is given by,